codac-team/codac/doc/doc/install/01-installation-full-linux.rst

 The last sources are available on `the official Codac development repository <https://github.com/codac-team/codac>`_.
 You can download the files and compile the sources with:

 .. code-block:: bash

+  # The codac directory can be placed in your home, same level as IBEX
   git clone https://github.com/codac-team/codac   # download the sources from GitHub cd codac                                        # move to the Codac directory git submodule init ; git submodule update       # get pybind11 submodule mkdir build ; cd build ; cmake .. ; make        # build the sources sudo make install                               # install the library cd ..                                           # back to the root of Codac

 Compiling the examples